plone/volto/packages/registry/README.md

 ## Utilities registry

-The configuration registry also stores a utilities registry in itself.
+The configuration registry also stores a utilities registry.
 The components registry is a mapping of a `name` and a `type` to a method or function.
-It works in a similar way as the components registry, but for methods and functions and by adding an additional query argument `type`.
+It works in a similar way as the components registry, but for methods and functions, and by adding an additional query argument `type`.

-### Register utilities using `config.registerUtility`
+### Register utilities

-You can register a utility using specific `name` and `type` arguments.
+You can register a utility using `config.registerUtility` with specific `name` and `type` arguments.

 ```js
 config.registerUtility({